 To assess the success of Fundations in meeting the needs of their general education kindergarten students, the school conducted an impact study.
-It randomly assigned 17 kindergarten students to receive Fundations Level K, and 17 kindergarten students to receive instruction as usual.
+A treatment and control group were randomly assigned with 17 kindergarten students receiving Fundations Level K, and 17 kindergarten students receiving instruction as usual.

 End-of-year DIBELS scores were compared between the two groups of students.
-Relative to students in the instruction-as-usual condition, a larger percentage of students in the Fundations condition scored at or above benchmark on the Letter Naming Fluency (LNF), Phoneme Segmentation Fluency (PSF), and Nonword Fluency (NWF) measures of DIBELS as illustrated in Figure 8.
+Relative to students in the instruction-as-usual condition, a larger percentage of students in the Fundations condition scored at or above benchmark on the Letter Naming Fluency, Phoneme Segmentation Fluency, and Nonword Fluency measures of DIBELS as illustrated in Figure 1.